-Kalamazoo is an urban city built to different intensities Kalamazoo needs a formal process that gives citizens and densities.
-It also fosters natural areas that support the opportunity to explore wildlife and environmental local ecology and wildlife.
-There are three designated health issues.
-The process must consider best nature preserves and two large parks in the City available science, best practice, public interest, and that collectively provide over 625 acres of natural health and safety risks.
-Building consensus around land.
-The built environment can also cause conflicts risk-based targets and thresholds will help guide the between people and wildlife.
-Kalamazoo has large process toward feasible and equitable solutions. areas of impervious surface that fragment natural wildlife corridors.
-Monitor wildlife-related data to understand risks
+Kalamazoo is an urban city built to different intensities and densities.
+It also fosters natural areas that support local ecology and wildlife.
+There are three designated nature preserves and two large parks in the City that collectively provide over 625 acres of natural land.
+The built environment can also cause conflicts between people and wildlife.
+Kalamazoo has large areas of impervious surface that fragment natural wildlife corridors.

-Using different design choices in the built environment is one example of best practice to bring

-- about safer human-wildlife interactions.
-For example, bird-safe building design is used across the U.S. at. to protect local songbird and migratory birds from preventable injury or death.
-And more complete - e streets with right-sized lanes, traffic calming infrastructure, and slower speeds may decrease deer and other animal related collisions.
+Using different design choices in the built environment is one example of best practice to bring about safer human-wildlife interactions.
+For example, bird-safe building design is used across the U.S. to protect local songbird and migratory birds from preventable injury or death.
+And more complete streets with right-sized lanes, traffic calming infrastructure, and slower speeds may decrease deer and other animal related collisions.
 Monitoring wildlife and setting action levels will be needed to understand what problems existing in the community and prioritize actions.

-- atDevelop an inclusive process for the public to gainunderstanding on wildlife and ecosystem concerns. - Kalamazoo is surrounded by rural areas at its borders, and much like those areas, sustains a deer and wildlife population that is admired by some and seen as an issue by others.
+Develop an inclusive process for the public to gain understanding on wildlife and ecosystem concerns.

+Kalamazoo is surrounded by rural areas at its borders, and much like those areas, sustains a deer and wildlife population that is admired by some and seen as an issue by others.
 A group of neighborhood associations, under advisement with city staff and other agencies, surveyed residents to understand the deer population.
 From that survey, the group created a report with a variety of management activities and recommendations.